 • As CEO, schedule a Check-In meeting 90 days after deployment of all the largest customers.
 Many of the best CEOs do this routinely in the enterprise.
 I learned this trick from Peter Gassner, CEO of Veeva.
 Set up a Zoom 90 days after Go Live and just as CEO hear the feedback.

-• Do a customer conference (virtual is OK), and have a special VIP day or session for your largest customers.
+• Do a customer conference, and have a special VIP day or session for your largest customers.
 1-on-1s are best, but a VIP half day with your largest customers is also great.
 It gives them a chance to be reassured by each other they’ve made the right choice.
 And another forum and venue to be heard.
+It’s 100% OK to start very small, even a half-day in a hotel ballroom.
+They won’t mind at all.

 Now when you solicit more feedback, be prepared for a lot of it to be critical.
 That’s sort of the point, really.
 To get the tough feedback.
 If you want kudos, you’ll be looking in the wrong place.